archish9/youtube-mcp/examples/video-analytics/README.md

 3. Find your video in the list.
 4. The Video ID is visible in the video details or URL.

-### Finding Competitor Video IDs

-1. Go to the competitor's YouTube channel.
-2. Click on any of their videos.
-3. Copy the Video ID from the URL using Method 1.
-4. Save the IDs for tracking and comparison.

 ---

 ## Available Scripts